sltamang/testFile/README.md

 I see that changes can be seen in one file wihtout having it to be merged.
 Let's see what happens after I create pull request and merge the file to master.

+Want to create pull request from command line.